 The maximum period of admission into the U.S is three years and extensions can be granted in 3 year increments.
 The TN can be extended indefinitely.
 However, those applying for the TN must able to show that they continue to have nonimmigrant intent.

 The spouse and children under 21 of those in TN Status are eligible for the TD visa.
 TD visa holders are not authorized to work in the U.S.

 Learn more about TN visa and how you could benefit from it.

 DID YOU KNOW?

 The H-1B1 and the E-3 are 2 other visa categories created specifically pursuant to free trade agreements between the U.S. and other countries.
 The H-1B1 is specifically for citizens of Chile and Singapore and the E-3 is specifically for citizens of Australia.
 Both are great options for Professors and Researchers.

-Foreign national Professors and researchers have several viable options to be able to come to the U.S. to teach or conduct research.
-Each has its own benefits as well as drawbacks.
+Foreign national professors and researchers have several viable options to be able to come to the U.S., and must weigh all the options before deciding on the visa to pursue.

 What VisaPro Customers Are Saying